jowo21/Analyzing-Prior-Authorization-Trends-and-Performance-in-Health-Plans/README.md

 ### Executive Summary

 - The overall average approval rate is 68%
-- Year over year approval ratings have not deviated much between 2020 and 2023
+- Year over year approval ratings have not deviated much from this average between 2020 and 2023

 | Year | Average Approval Rate |
 | --- | --- |